Vyral/christal-johnson/_posts/2022-02-21-5-reasons-to-move-before-spring.md

   act now.
 enclosure:
 pullquote: >-
-  It’s critical to get a headstart so that you can be fully prepared for today’s market.
+  It’s critical to get a head-start so that you can be fully prepared for today’s market.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true